RightToPrivacy/Pine64-Mesh-Related/README.md

 Fixed the boot problem in newer images using a patch I found on a post on Armbian forum.

-EDIT: I just uploaded patched image for anyone who wants to skip the patching process (for SoPine/LTS Pine64 based boards (including LoRa based Gateway)
+EDIT: I just uploaded patched image for anyone who wants to skip the patching process (for SoPine/LTS Pine64 based boards (including Gateway)
-You can download that patched Armbian image for SoPine/LTS/LoRa Gatway (Pine64) link is here: https://mega.nz/file/Wd5CGRhB#spBqSQrhLm_gIPtRexV9OOC8T3YoVk9VuHopFs4Ho9o
+You can download that patched Armbian image for SoPine/LTS/Gateway (Pine64) link is here: https://mega.nz/file/Wd5CGRhB#spBqSQrhLm_gIPtRexV9OOC8T3YoVk9VuHopFs4Ho9o

 -----------------------------------------------------------------------